vtsaplin/auto-java/README.md

 # Auto Java
-Java is a great language but as nothing is perfect it also has a few limitations.
-On the other hand it offers some ways to overcome its own shortcomings.
-Using source/byte code generation we can implement features which are only available in other languages such as traits, AOP and auto-generated bound properties.
+Java is a great language and fun to use but as nothing is perfect it also has many limitations.
+Using source/byte code generation __Auto-Java__ implements some missing features such as traits (mixins), AOP and auto-generated bound properties.

 ## Multiple inheritance with traits
 The first problem which we will address stems from the fact that Java does not support multiple inheritance.
 The recommended way to achieve a similar result is to combine interfaces with delegation.
 But delegation when it is used often can be tedious.
 Traits are here to help us ease this problem.